 Q: Does sublingual tincture burn?

-A: Yes, tincture burns under your tongue.
-If you can stand the pain you’ll be rewarded with quicker effects, but sublingual tincture burn is definitely the reason we prefer consuming our cannabis tincture in alcoholic drinks or beers.
+A: Yes, tincture made with alcohol burns under your tongue.
+If you can stand the pain you’ll be rewarded with quicker effects, but sublingual tincture burn is definitely the reason we prefer consuming Master Wu’s green dragon tincture recipe in alcoholic drinks or beers.
 This waters down the potency of the tincture and tends to complement the already-present alcohol taste.

 Q: What is the best method for liquid cannabis tincture consumption?